Tencent-RTC/obs-trtc/README.md

 ![005](https://github.com/Tencent-RTC/obs-trtc/assets/2777660/612ad0f9-9927-4b48-82da-8ac388dece80)

-At this point, the stream is being broadcasted to the TRTC service.
+At this point, the stream is streaming to the TRTC service.

 ## Step 4: Play the stream